 Four new labor codes will give some employers more flexibility in dismissing employees and could significantly increase employers’ benefit costs and liabilities.

 Sponsors of dual-qualified plans and plans qualified solely in Puerto Rico should update their processes and procedures to reflect 2021 limits.

 The newly introduced collective defined contribution plans in Japan give companies a third option, beyond traditional defined benefit and defined contribution plans, to provide pension benefits.
-You can also listen to the webcast replay and review the deck.
+You can also listen to the webcast replay.